 Monday, November 3rd, 2:00PM-4:00PM

-This workshop focuses on what makes a great leader fall.
-The purpose of this workshop is highlight how unresolved issues can become barriers to success.
-Through discussion and personal reflection activities participants will determine what some of their internal barriers might be and create action steps for how to address them.
+The purpose of this workshop is highlight how unresolved emotional issues can become barriers to success.
+Through discussion and personal reflection activities participants will determine what some of their internal barriers might be and make action steps for how to address them.

 Monday, November 10th, 2:00PM-4:00PM